pq-code-package/mlkem-native/dev/aarch64_opt/src/README.md

 1. Do NOT run from within the NIX environment.
 2. You must have Python 3.11 on PATH (3.12 does not work at present)
 3. You must have the LLVM tool `llvm-mc` on PATH.
+4. You must have the slothy-cli on PATH.
-4. You must start the SLOTHY Python virtual-environment.
+5. You must start the SLOTHY Python virtual-environment.

 ## Example set up on macOS